 The two activities under this ESMP will be implemented by the BFL focal person, Chief Forestry Officer, supervising engineer, and a contractor that will employ workers as mentioned in the contract agreement.

 Sl.
 No. Activity Amount (Nu.)
-Budget for ESS mitigation 1 Maintenance of Beat Office at Shongphu 1,500,000 20,000 Total 1,500,000 20,000
+Budget for ESS mitigation 1 Maintenance of Beat Office at Kangpara 1,000,000 To be met from activity cost